 When I was a little girl growing up my Father flew the American flag for every national holiday.
 Our front porch had white pillars and I remember a silver bracket being attached to the pillar closest to the sidewalk.
 I used to look forward to the days when the flag would be hung.
 I loved to sit on the porch and just watch the flag blow gently with the wind.

 I still fly the American Flag often.
 Over the years I’ve gone through quite a few and have always retired them properly.
-I did have one, though, that I have not taken the proper steps with (yet) and since the 4th of July is just a few days away I decided to display it in the form of a wreath.
+I did have one, though, that I have not taken the proper steps with (yet) and since the 4th of July is just around the corner I decided to display it in the form of a beautiful wreath.

 This beautiful grapevine wreath literally took only 5 minutes to make and I needed only a few supplies.

 I recycled a grapevine wreath that I previously used for autumn door decor.
 I took everything off but there was one very stubborn faux hydrangea that refused to come off so I decided to go with it and just leave it in place.
 Works for me!
 You could instead add some other greenery or a metal star in its place.

 I tucked the flag, stars to the left, over one side of the grapevine wreath, holding in place with safety pins.

 Drape the flag across the wreath gathering it with raffia and tied it tightly around the opposite side of the wreath.

 Tie a small bunch of raffia in a bow allowing the ends to hang and flow with the striped side of the wreath.